Clause 2: Higher amount for long-term empty dwellings

 Forgive me, but I will just finish this point and then give way briefly to the noble Lord.
 Ultimately, this is a matter for the discretion of the local authority.
 We have been very keen to ensure that that is the case, as the local authority will know of the hardship more than anybody else in the local area.

 On exactly that point, according to the statistics that the noble Lord gave the House when we last considered the matter, 90% of local authorities are now choosing this option.
 It may well be that local authorities feel under pressure, irrespective of the hardship criteria that the Minister may lay down in the guidelines.
 That is why I want something a little firmer.
-They are taking the money because it is available, and 90% is the noble Lord’s own figures.
+They are taking the money because it is available, and 90% is the noble Lord’s own figure.